adspect/adspect/streams.md

 * [**X-Accel-Redirect header**](https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/) -- server-side redirect
   mechanism supported by NGINX and Cherokee web servers.

+  In JavaScript integration, this action performs a JS redirect via the `location.replace()` function.

 * [**X-Sendfile header**](https://tn123.org/mod_xsendfile/) -- server-side redirect mechanism supported by Apache, Cherokee, and Lighttpd web servers.

+  In JavaScript integration, this action performs a JS redirect via the `location.replace()` function.

 * [**Custom HTTP response code**](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) -- the web server will respond with a custom HTTP status code.
 The code should be specified in the page field.
 For example, if you put "404",